letsencrypt/website/content/en/certificates.md

 Having cross-signatures means that each of our RSA intermediates has two certificates representing the same signing key.
-One is signed by DST Root CA X3, and the other is signed by ISRG Root X1.
+One is signed by DST Root CA X3 and the other is signed by ISRG Root X1.
 The easiest way to distinguish the two is by looking at their Issuer field.

 When configuring a web server, the server operator configures not only the end-entity certificate, but also a list of intermediates to help browsers verify that the end-entity certificate has a trust chain leading to a trusted root certificate.
-Almost all server operators will choose to serve a chain including the intermediate certificate with Subject "Let's Encrypt Authority X3" and Issuer "DST Root CA X3."
+Almost all server operators will choose to serve a chain including the intermediate certificate with Subject "R3" and Issuer "DST Root CA X3."
 The recommended Let's Encrypt software, [Certbot](https://certbot.org), will make this configuration seamlessly.